Giov3ss/Hangman-Game/README.md

 ## UX Development

 ### Project Goal
+- Have a easy and intuitive Hangman game for users to play.
-- Ensuring that the game are working with no errors and perfectly.
+- Ensuring that the game are working with no errors.
+- Produce 100% valid python code.

 ## User Goal
 - Want to easily navigate through the game with simple inputs.